TIBCOSoftware/snappydata/README.md

   def validate(sc: SnappyContext, config: Config): SparkJobValidation }
 ```
-The implementation of _runJob_ function of SnappySQLJob can use SnappyContext to interact with SnappyData store to process and store tables.
-The implementation of runJob of SnappyStreamingJob can use SnappyStreamingContext to create streams and manage the streaming context.
+The implementation of _runJob_ function of SnappySQLJob uses SnappyContext to interact with SnappyData store to process and store tables.
+The implementation of runJob of SnappyStreamingJob uses SnappyStreamingContext to create streams and manage the streaming context.
 The jobs are submitted to lead node of SnappyData over REST API using a _spark-submit_ like utility.
+See more details about jobs [here](./docs/jobs.md)

 #### Column and Row tables